gabemorris12/mechanism/readme.md

 A four bar linkage is the basic building block of all mechanisms.
 This is similar to how the triangle is the basic building block of all structures.
-What defines a mechanism or structure is the system's overall number of degrees of freedom, and the number of degrees of freedom is determined via Kutzbach’s equation.
+What defines a mechanism or structure is the system's overall number of degrees of freedom, and the number of degrees of freedom is determined via Kutzbach's equation.

 ![image not found](https://github.com/gabemorris12/mechanism/raw/master/images/fourbarlinkage_dof.PNG)